 | Katherine L. Mason|

 Katherine has been married to her husband, Todd, since 1995.
 She's rarely seen a plant that shouldn't be in her garden or a piece of fabric that shouldn’t be in her quilting stash.
-When not gardening, sewing or running her kids all over town, Katherine occasionally finds time to enjoy a football tame, F1 racing, baseball and spends most Saturday mornings at a horse barn.
+When not gardening, sewing or running her kids all over town, Katherine occasionally finds time to enjoy a football game, Formula-1 racing, and most Saturday mornings are spent at a horse barn or two, where she is currently rehabilitating a rescue horse with her daughter.
 Katherine and Todd have two children: Eleanor, born in 2002, and Stuart, born in 2005.
 The family lives in Seattle.
-Collapse

 | Vonda M. Sargent|

 VONDA M. SARGENT has practiced in Washington since 1994.
 She opened her practice The Law Offices of Vonda M. Sargent, PLLC in 2005.
 She earned her J.D. from the Seattle University School of Law in 1994.
 She clerked for Judge Gerry Alexander of the...MoreVONDA M. SARGENT has practiced in Washington since 1994.
 She opened her practice The Law Offices of Vonda M. Sargent, PLLC in 2005.
 She earned her J.D. from the Seattle University School of Law in 1994.
 She clerked for Judge Gerry Alexander of the Court of Appeals then Chief Justice Gerry Alexander of the Washington State Supreme Court, before she started prosecuting cases in Thurston County where she was a member of their Domestic Violence team.
 She spent considerable time training law enforcement officers on the law and best practices in that area.
 She entered private practice after her stint in the public sector starting with State Farm Mutual Insurance Company, then Allstate Insurance before she opened her own buisness.